Nimausfi/Arithmetic_Logic_Unit_VHDL/README.md

 Input A is an unsigned with constraint, i.e., (31 downto 0).

-Sel chooses the opeartion **(Addition, Multiplication, Shift Left, Shift Right, Compare if Equal and Compare if Less than)** to be performed by the ALU.
+Sel chooses the opertion **(Addition, Multiplication, Shift Left, Shift Right, Compare if Equal and Compare if Less than)** to be performed by the ALU.
 \
 \
 **Module 1: alu:**